 The EMT Basic provides pre-hospital emergency medical care and is a vital part of the health care team.

 Students who successfully complete the course will be qualified to take the state or national certification test for Emergency Medical Technician Basic.
 Instructional time includes: ride-along hours, class work and hands-on lab skills necessary to provide emergency services agency or other specialized ambulance service.
-Successful students are prepared for immediate employment in emergency services and may choose to go on to complete the EMT Paramedic certification.
+Successful students who pass the state or national certification test are prepared for immediate employment in emergency services and may choose to go on to complete the EMT Paramedic certification.

 - Completed CASAS evaluation assessing basic reading comprehension skills at minimum at the eleventh-grade level.
 This test is offered through the SPCC Testing Center.